FactoryBoy/factory_boy/docs/fuzzy.rst

-Custom :class:`BaseFuzzyAttribute` subclasses **SHOULD** use :obj:`factory.fuzzy._random` foras a randomness source; this ensures that data they generate can be regenerated using the simple state from :meth:`get_random_state`.
+Custom :class:`BaseFuzzyAttribute` subclasses **SHOULD** use :obj:`factory.fuzzy._random` as a randomness source; this ensures that data they generate can be regenerated using the simple state from :meth:`get_random_state`.